dinushak/aisgovernance/src/3.Design/Templates/LowLevel_Design_Template.md

 ### 7.3 Data Encryption
 Outline the encryption techniques used to protect data at rest and in transit within the AIS system, including Azure Key Vault for managing encryption keys.

-### 7.4 Compliance Requirements
-List the compliance requirements that the AIS system must adhere to, such as GDPR, HIPAA, etc., and how Azure services help meet these requirements.

 ## 8. Configuration Management Plan
 Outline the configuration management plan, including version control, configuration items, and change management processes for AIS components.